Beachside promenade – seafood market

 The popularity of Kep in earlier times as a seaside resort is still evident in the wide sidewalks built along the seashore, the many public sculptures/statues erected in the area, including a gilded statue of King Sihanouk on the beachside promenade.

-Early morning saw us on the beachside promenade to watch the men and women of Kep at work bringing in the crabs for the seafood market.
-Apparently the men go out the night before, or well before dawn, in their boats to catch the crabs.
+Early morning saw us on the beachside promenade to watch the men and women of Kep at work bringing in the blue crab for the seafood market.
+Apparently the men go out the night before, or well before dawn, in their boats to catch the crab.
 They return in the morning and anchor as close to the seashore as they can in their brightly colored fishing boats.

-You may also buy a fresh crab of your choosing and have it cooked on a nearby stall with fresh green Kep black pepper and a garlic sauce.
+You may also buy a fresh blue crab of your choice and have it cooked on a nearby stall with fresh green Kep black pepper and a garlic sauce.
 It is great eating.
-I found it fascinating to watch these women at work bringing in the crabs baskets, haggling over prices and the general lively exchange between them.
+I found it fascinating to watch these women at work bringing in the crab baskets, haggling over prices and the general lively exchange between them.

 Colorful stalls at the Seafood Market